My Approach to Helping

 I have extensive experience with trauma treatment, anxiety, depression, mindfulness, substance abuse, and parenting.
 My specialty includes exploring through an EMDR lens to help desensitize and reprocess negative cognitions.
 Why re-traumatize if you don't have to?
 EMDR is different from talk therapy and this is what makes this treatment incredibly unique!

-I am committed to decrease the barriers to access mental health services and due to this, my practice includes online sessions (via a HIPAA secure video), office, and in-home appointments.
-Having these options allows us to build a strong therapeutic relationship where we are actively working on both your short and long terms goals each time we meet.
+I am committed to decrease the barriers to access mental health services and due to this, my practice is 100% online sessions (via a HIPAA secure video).
+Having this options allows us to build a strong therapeutic relationship where we are actively working on both your short and long terms goals each time we meet.

 More Info About My Practice